defnotkevz/zettelkasten/Docker.md

-allows software to bundle their configuration and dependencies and isolate them from your operating system.
+Docker allows software to bundle their configuration and dependencies and isolate them from your operating system.

 - like a VM. but better.
 More accurately, containers are OS-level virtualization.
 (Operating system (OS) virtualization provides a separate virtualized view of the OS to each application, thereby keeping each application isolated from all others on the server)